CMSgov/bcda-static-site/production/technical_userguide.md

 There are a couple of helpful points to keep in mind when using `_since`.

 #### Before Using `_since`
 Before using `_since` for the first time, we recommend that you retrieve all historical data.
 Once you have retrieved your historical data and begun using `_since`, you should use [`transactionTime`](https://hl7.org/Fhir/uv/bulkdata/export/index.html#response---complete-status) from your last bulk data request as the date for following `_since` calls.
-By retrieving your historical data before calling `_since`, you ensure that there will be no gaps in the claims data delivered from BCDA.

-**Note: Due to limitations in the Beneficiary FHIR Data (BFD) Server, data from before 02-12-2020 is marked with the arbitrary lastUpdated date of 01-01-2020.**

-**If you input dates between 1/1/2020 and 2/11/2020 in the `_since` parameter, you will receive all historical data for your beneficiaries.
+**Note: Due to limitations in the Beneficiary FHIR Data (BFD) Server, data from before 02-12-2020 is marked with the arbitrary `lastUpdated` date of 01-01-2020.
+If you input dates between 01-01-2020 and 02-11-2020 in the `_since` parameter, you will receive all historical data for your beneficiaries.
 Data loads from 02-12-2020 onwards have been marked with accurate dates.**

 #### Date and Timezone Formatting
 Dates and times submitted in `_since` must be listed in the FHIR _dateTime_ format (`YYYY-MM-DDThh:mm:ss+zz:zz`).
 Notice that, if you need to include a time, a timezone must also be specified (`+zz:zz`).